 Tiny Fingers And Toes Form

-This week may mark the first of your pre-natal visits.
+At 7 weeks pregnant you will most probably go for your first prenatal doctor’s visit.
 So it’s a good thing to keep a list of questions ready to ask your doc.
 Also brace yourself up for the preliminary round of blood and urine tests and an ultrasound too.

 Read:Diagnostic Tests in Pregnancy

 Though your baby is growing at an astronomical rate, it hasn’t added much to your weight yet.
 However, your 7 weeks pregnant ultrasound will show that your uterus has doubled in size now and your baby has doubled in size since last week and is 10,000 times bigger than it was at conception one month ago!

 - Your baby is about the size of a blueberry and technically still an embryo.
 Some of the big developments in this week:

 - Baby’s tiny fingers and toes are just beginning to form this week.
 The arms and legs grow longer and can even flex at the joints.

 - The eyes are becoming more obvious because they’ve begun to develop pigment in the retina.

 - The intestines are getting longer and there isn’t enough room for them in the baby’s abdomen, so they protrude into the umbilical cord until week 12.